Welcome to my Affiliate Institute review.

-Quick Summary: Affiliate Institute official website doesn’t reveal too much about the program nor about the price of the training.
-Instead, you’re lead through the cycle of “greasing up” with freebies such as ebook and free webinar.
+Quick Summary: Affiliate Institute’s official website doesn’t reveal too much about the program nor about the price of the training.
+Instead, you’re lead through the cycle of “greasing up” with freebies such as ebooks and free webinars.
 But at one point, they’ll start asking to sign up for various and each time more expensive membership levels.

 Affiliate Institute is involved in MLM for a water machine company called Enagic (Kangen).
 In a nutshell, they will train you to become a sales representative (affiliate) for Enagic.
 You may even have to purchase the expensive machines, to become qualified for high-ticket commissions.